CharishmaKondamuri/Insurance-Claims-Analysis/README.md

 WHERE TotalClaims > 2;
 ```

+#### 7.Running Total of Claim Amounts
-#### 7.For each customer, calculate the running total of claim amounts ordered by claim date.
+Query to calculate the running total of claim amounts for each customer, ordered by claim date.

 ```sql
 SELECT